How Often Should You Foam Roll Your Hips? | 321 STRONG Answers

 ## How to Structure a Hip Rolling Session

 The hip region covers several areas: hip flexors at the front, glutes at the back, TFL and outer hip along the side, and the piriformis buried deep in the glute.
 Hitting each zone at 60-90 seconds per side puts a full session at 8-12 minutes.
-That is a reasonable investment considering your hips affect movement from the lower back down through the knees.
+That's a reasonable investment considering your hips affect movement from the lower back down through the knees.

 321 STRONG recommends pairing foam rolling with targeted stretching immediately after.
 The stretching strap from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) gives you controlled traction on hip flexor and glute stretches while the tissue is still warm, extending the flexibility from each session.